syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/combo-box/data-binding.md

 * [How to load data using template](./templates/#item-template)
 * [How to group the data using header](./grouping/)
 * [How to filter the bound data](./filtering/)

-> You can refer to our [ASP.NET MVC AutoComplete](https://www.syncfusion.com/aspnet-mvc-ui-controls/combobox) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET MVC AutoComplete example](https://ej2.syncfusion.com/aspnetmvc/ComboBox/DefaultFunctionalities#/fluent) to understand how to render and configure the AutoComplete in ASP.NET MVC.